XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/load-a-saved-ledger-in-stand-alone-mode.md

 ## 5. Start `rippled` in stand-alone mode.

-To load the most recent ledger version, you can use the [`-a`](https://wiki.ripple.com/Rippled#--standalone.2C_-a) and [`--load`](https://wiki.ripple.com/Rippled#--load) options when starting the server:
+To load the most recent ledger version, you can use the `-a` and `--load` options when starting the server:

 ```
 rippled -a --load --conf=/path/to/rippled.cfg
 ```

-To instead load a specific historical ledger, use the [`--load`](https://wiki.ripple.com/Rippled#--load) parameter along with the `--ledger` parameter, providing the ledger index or identifying hash of the ledger version to load:
+To instead load a specific historical ledger, use the `--load` parameter along with the `--ledger` parameter, providing the ledger index or identifying hash of the ledger version to load:

 ```
 rippled -a --load --ledger 19860944 --conf=/path/to/rippled.cfg
 ```

+For more information on the options you can use when starting `rippled` in Stand-Alone mode, see [Commandline Usage: Stand-Alone Mode Options](commandline-usage.html#stand-alone-mode-options).

 ## 6. Manually advance the ledger.